151km from Opotiki

 In times past a freezing works and port were established at the western end of the Bay under the lee of Matakaoa Point.
 With forestry development on the East Cape, maybe the port will be developed again.
 Hicks Bay marks the start of the large sheep and cattle stations which extend from here to the south of the North Island along the East Coast and for many miles inland.

-A left turn off the main road you will find Hicks Bay General Store & Takeaways.
-If you continue straight you will come to the Hicks Bay Wharf (take care, narrow road & old wharf) or a right turn will take you to Onepoto Bay.
+A left turn off the main road you will find a playground and toilets.
+If you continue straight you will come to the Hicks Bay Wharf (take care, narrow road & old wharf) or a right turn will take you to Onepoto Bay a beautiful quiet secluded bay, it is an ideal safe family recreational beach.
+Swimming and popular with surfers.
+Onepoto served as the local boat landing bay pre-European and during early settlement, prior to the Hicks Bay Wharf being established.

 In times past a freezing works and port were established at the western end of the Bay under the lee of Matakaoa Point.
 With forestry development on the East Cape, maybe the port will be developed again.
 Hicks Bay marks the start of the large sheep and cattle stations which extend from here to the south of the North Island along the East Coast and for many miles inland.